netolcc06/TransactionProject/README.md

 - Create the dbs with rake db:create
 - Run the migrations with rake db:migrate
 - Run your rails server with rails s
-- You can use devise endpoint POST /users/sign_in endpoint to create a new user.
+- You can use devise endpoint POST /users endpoint to create a new user and /users/sign_in to create a new session.
 The body should look like:

     {
         "user": {